yuenwailok/DiffCodingChallenge/README.md

 The leasepayment.test.js file contains test cases for recordtestclone1.js (tests for react component)

 Because the broswer cannot run node.js code, I've cloned the lease-payment.js and recordtest.js files for testing purpose, which is lease-paymentclone.js and recordtestclone1.js

+Library used:
+I've used jest and enzyme framework to write the tests
 # Disclaimer:
 In order to finish the application.
 I've visited different website, included but limited to:
 1. https://stackoverflow.com/questions/643782/how-to-check-whether-an-object-is-a-date